psalaets/www-source/src/posts/2015-02-19-q-promise-chains-need-digest-cycle-to-go.md

 title: $q promise chains need a digest cycle to go
 layout: post
 twitter_url: https://twitter.com/paulsalaets/status/568401499707052032
-meta_description: $q promise chains will not propagate without a digest cycle
+metaDescription: $q promise chains will not propagate without a digest cycle
 ---

 In a Jasmine test for an Angular app, I stubbed a method that returns a $q promise.
 The test kept timing out even though I didn't forget about `done()`.